The sum of a finite group of weights of a Hopf algebra: Grouplike elements and quantum groups

 \begin{example}[Quantization of affine space] We refer to \cite{Hu2}; once again, $R$ is a unital commutative integral domain.
 The quantum affine space over $R$ (with a fixed element $q \in R^\times$) is the quadratic algebra $T_R(V) / (x_j x_i - q x_i x_j, i < j)$, where $V := \oplus_i Rx_i$.
-This does not have a Hopf algebra structure; however, Hu does present a quantization of $R[x] := \Sym_R(V)$ in \cite[\S 5]{Hu2} - that is, the quantum group associated to a ``finite-dimensional" abelian Lie algebra.
-We consider a more general associative (not necessarily Hopf) $R$-algebra $\aqn{l}$ generated by $\{ K_i^{\pm 1}, x_i : 1 \leq i \leq n \}$, with the relations:
+This does not have a Hopf algebra structure; however, Hu presents a quantization of $R[x] := \Sym_R(V)$ in \cite[\S 5]{Hu2} - that is, the quantum group associated to a ``finite-dimensional" abelian Lie algebra.
+Now consider a more general associative (not necessarily Hopf) $R$-algebra $A = \aqn{l}$ generated by $\{ K_i^{\pm 1}, x_i : 1 \leq i \leq n \}$, with the relations:

 where $\ch(q) | l$, and $\theta_{ij}$ equals $q$ (respectively $1, q^{-1}$) if $i > j$ (respectively $i=j,\ i<j$).
 Note that $\aqn{\ch(q)} = \mathcal{A}_q(n)$, the Hopf algebra introduced and studied by Hu, and $\aqn{l}$ becomes the Hopf algebra $R[x]$ if $q=l=1$.